UVVM/UVVM/uvvm_util/doc/rst/funct_cov_pkg_overview.rst

 Coverage goal
 **********************************************************************************************************************************
 Defines a percentage of the total coverage to complete.
 This can be used to scale the simulation time without changing the minimum coverage for each bin.
-It must be set at the beginning of the simulation, before sampling any coverage.
+It must be set at the beginning of the testbench, before sampling any coverage.
 Default is 100.

-It can be set for a single coverpoint/cross or all coverpoints/crosses in the simulation.
+It can be set for a single coverpoint/cross or all the coverpoints/crosses in the testbench.

 .. code-block::

     -- Set the coverpoint coverage goal to 200% my_coverpoint.set_coverage_goal(200);

-    -- Set the simulation coverage goal to 150% set_sim_coverage_goal(150);
+    -- Set the overall coverage goal to 150% fc_set_overall_coverage_goal(150);

-If both coverpoint and simulation goals are set, they will be multiplied, e.g. coverage goal for my_coverpoint = 200*150/100=300.
+If both coverpoint and overall goals are set, they will be multiplied for that given coverpoint, e.g. coverage goal for my_coverpoint = 200*150/100=300.

 **********************************************************************************************************************************
 Coverage weight